 Stop and think about this parable for a bit.
 The servant who only received one talent was afraid the master was a hard taskmaster, and it seems he was!
 Is this supposed to be a parable of what God is like?

 At other places in the Bible we see statements of God honoring the industrious and treating the slothful as wicked.
 It seems God desires us to be industrious, but is God really a hard taskmaster?

 This parable is an allegory.
 A parable is meant to convey some truth to us, often about our relationship with God, so gaining understanding of what Jesus is saying here is important.

 Though we often gloss over the reality that people are not all created equal in talent in polite and politically correct ways, we know that people have different talents of different types and different measures.
 Some people are born with musical talent like Beethoven, and some people are born without limbs.
 But the difference in talents isn’t the focus of the parable.

 Some people might focus on that aspect of it, objecting to the unfairness of the different measure of talent that are meted out.
 The implication of the parable, though, is that God expects us to use whatever abilities we have to multiply what He has given us.
-God doesn’t expect the person with one talent to produce the same return as the person with 10 talents, but God expects us to use what He gives us.
+God doesn’t expect the person with one talent to produce the same return as the person with 10 talents, but God expects us to use the talents He gives us.

 This idea of using what God has given us to produce more is consistent with the very first instruction God gave Adam and Eve to “be fruitful and multiply”.
 God intends us, to use what God gives (and blesses us with) to be fruitful and multiply.
-If we hold back, and keep what God has given us to ourselves, we are being “wicked and slothful”.
+If we hold back, and fail to develop what He has given us and squander it, we are being “wicked and slothful”.